harpreetsahota204/video_understanding_hackathon/README.md

 ### 🔎 Natural Language Video Search

-**Problem:** You want to find specific moments across a video dataset using plain English queries — no labels required.
+**Problem:** You want to find specific moments across a video dataset using plain English queries (no labels required).

 **Approach:** Index your dataset with Twelve Labs Marengo, then build an operator that accepts a text query and returns the most relevant video segments ranked by cosine similarity.
 Display matched clips in the FiftyOne App with similarity scores.